More than 25 years online for the CAMP!

 Some instrumental music is also included.

-Your support is urgently needed to help keep this educational website available.
+Your support is needed to help keep this website available as a free educational service.

-Please consider ordering the limited edition AMERICAN PLACES CD below with over one hour of enjoyable piano music.
+ordering the limited edition AMRC CD AMERICAN PLACES below with over one hour of enjoyable piano music about different regions of the USA.

 CAMP Links